looker-open-source/embed-sdk/README.md

 The `./demo` directory contains the frontend code for an embedded application.
 The following features can demonstrated:

 1. Signed URL embedding using a single IFRAME.
 Multiple Looker object types and instances can be loaded using a single IFRAME.
-2. Signed URL embedding using multiple IFRAMES.
+2. Signed URL embedding using multiple IFRAMEs.
 An IFRAME can be created for a dashboard, look, explore and/extension.
 3. Cookieless embedding using a single IFRAME.
 Multiple Looker object types and instances can be loaded using a single IFRAME.
-4. Cookieless embedding using multiple IFRAMES.
+4. Cookieless embedding using multiple IFRAMEs.
 An IFRAME can be created for a dashboard, look, explore and/extension.
 5. Embed Message API embedding (this is provided for information purposes only and demonstrates how to embed Looker without using the Embed SDK).

 ### Step 1 - Enable Embedding in your Looker instance